Developing New Online Programs

-Academic Innovation is the principal partner for UTSA academic colleges that wish to offer bachelor’s degrees, master’s degrees and certificates through the online modality.
+On the behalf of UTSA’s Academic Affairs, the division of Academic Innovation is the principal partner for UTSA academic colleges that wish to offer bachelor’s degrees, master’s degrees and certificates through the online modality.

-Academic Innovation provides assistance to colleges and departments throughout the process of developing and launching a new fully online degree program:
+The division of Academic Innovation provides assistance to colleges and departments throughout the process of developing and launching a new fully online degree program:

 - Market analysis

 - Coordination with Undergraduate Studies and Graduate School

 - Approval process

 Additionally, Academic Innovation offers comprehensive, high-quality support services to prospective and current online students throughout their time at UTSA: admissions, advising, tutoring, etc.

 To support new academic programs to get started in Academic Affairs, the division of Academic Innovation will cover key expenses during the program’s start-up phase (up to 3 years).
 In addition to the usual expenses (enrollment, marketing, retention and advising, reporting, etc.), the following costs are covered:

 - Course Development